tingly-amua/Terry-Stops-Classifier/README.md

 ### Business Problem
 The Seattle Police Department records show a high imbalance in the number of arrests made from Terry Stops where most result in non-arrests.
 This has contributed to inefficient resource allocation and continued violation of the Fourth Amendment.
 SPD cannot improve arrest scores without understanding the temporal, demographic, and call-type features that result in Terry Stops.
-The  wants to understand what factors contribute to arrests during Terry Stops.
+They wants to understand what factors contribute to arrests during Terry Stops thus reducing unnecessary stops and enhancing resource allocation.

 To address this, I aim to:
-1. Identify the key determinants influencing arrests from Terry Stops.
+1. Highlight the key determinants influencing arrests made from Terry Stops.
-2. Predict Terry Stops.
+2. Create a classification model to predict Terry Stops.
-3. Provide actionable insights that enable SPD to implement targeted interventions.
+3. Provide actionable insights that enable SPD to implement targeted policy interventions.

-**Overall Goal**: Reduce unnecessary stops and enhance resource allocation.

-**Data Science Objective**: Build a classification model to predict whether a stop leads to an arrest.

 ## Data Understanding:
-The dataset used was is obtained from the [Seattle Police Department](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8/about_data).
+The dataset used is obtained from the [Seattle Police Department](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8/about_data).
 It contains arrest statistics and includes variables such as:

   1. Subject characteristics (race, perceived gender)
   2. Officer characteristics (race, age group, sex)